matthew-tfs/mjcb.io/content/blog/00064-skills-ontario-2009-retrospective.md

 [^6]: Virtual Skills Ontario Competition.
 Cambrian College sent no competitors to this event.
 [^7]: In-person Skills Ontario competition.
 Cambrian College sent no competitors to the IT Network Systems Administration competition.
 [^8]: Most competitors that Cambrian College has ever sent to Skills Ontario (28 competitors in 15 competitions).
 [^9]: Cambrian College only sent one student for the IT Network Systems Administration competition.
+This year also featured the most competitors in that specific competition.

-Since 2005 there have been 15 post-secondary institutions that have competed in the IT and Network Support competition at Skills Ontario.
+Since 2005 there have been 17 post-secondary institutions that have competed in the IT and Network Support competition at Skills Ontario.
 Students from Cambrian College have won the most medals overall, and have won first place the most times by a wide margin:

 | Post-Secondary Institution | Gold Medals | Silver Medals | Bronze Medals | Total  |
 |:---------------------------|:------------|:--------------|:--------------|:-------|